saldev22/project1/Documentation.md

 * Project 2:

-This consist of building and dockerising the Python application from project 1
+This consist of building and dockerising the Python application from project 1 , then using CI/CD pipeline to deploy the application.

+### Toolchain Overview

+The overall path to production exists of a mix of technologies:

+* Workflow/Backlog:
+* Trello:
+* Python (Flask):
+* MySQL:
+* GitHub:
+* Docker:
+* Nexus IQ:
+* Jenkins:

 # Asset Management